These roasted potatoes mixed with fresh rosemary, garlic, balsamic vinegar and extra virgin olive oil make the perfect side dish to any meal.

 How do you make roasted potatoes?

 First, peel the skins; then rinse the potatoes under cold water to remove any excess dirt.
-Cut the potatoes into 1″-2″ pieces and place in a bowl.
+Cut the potatoes into 1 to 2 inch pieces and place in a bowl.

 Add fresh chopped rosemary, garlic, balsamic vinegar, extra virgin olive oil and Pecorino Romano cheese; mix well.
 Place the potatoes on an old baking sheet or one lined with foil and roast for 1 hour until golden brown; turning halfway.

 The balsamic vinegar gives these potatoes a slight tang and go perfectly with just about any meal.
-I make these Balsamic Rosemary Roasted Potatoes quite often; especially in the cooler months and they go perfectly with Sunday Supper roasts like roasted chicken, roast beef or pork loin.
-They’re delicious and so easy to make too. ~Enjoy!
+I make these Balsamic Rosemary Roasted Potatoes quite often; especially in the cooler months.

 Balsamic Rosemary Roasted Potatoes